CSCfi/csc-user-guide/docs/apps/matlab.md

 - Systems: *Puhti*
 - License: *Academic*
 - Versions: *R2021b*, *R2022b*, *R2023a*, *R2023b*
-- Toolboxes: *MATLAB Parallel Server* (500 licenses)
+- Toolboxes: *MATLAB Parallel Server* (license for using upto 500 computing cores simultaneously).

-Toolboxes from the local computer can also be used with MATLAB Parallel Server.
+  Toolboxes that you have license on your local MATLAB license can also be used with MATLAB Parallel Server.

 ## Using interactive MATLAB on Puhti